The Curious Phaistos Disc – Ancient Mystery or Clever Hoax?

 In October 2018, Georgian Journal offered an alternative hypothesis – that the text on the Phaistos Disc “is written in the Proto-Kartvelian (Proto-Georgian), with the pictographic script, which existed before the invention of alphabet.”

 According to Georgian Journal, this theory for the Phaistos Disc emerged when Austrian doctor Herbert Zebisch created a computer program that enabled one to compare any language to the disc marks and “The only language that responded to the program was the Proto-Georgian one.”
 Georgian scientist Gia Kvashilava later put forward the hypothesis that the text “is dedicated to the Colchian goddess of fertility Nana.”

 Experts generally accept the disc as authentic, but some scholars have suggested the artifact may be a complex hoax or forgery .
 Excavation records made by Pernier at the time were thorough, but no definite manufacturing timeline has been established through forensic geochronology tests.
 As such, theories on dating range from 1700 BC to 1400 BC, and more specifically in Middle or Late Minoan times.

 Some wonder if Luigi Pernier simply created the disc himself, but discovery of other artifacts with the Linear A symbols suggest otherwise.
 In addition, creating a forgery this enduring would be an audacious and difficult fraud to pull off, fooling experts and archaeologists for more than a century.

-In the end, until the Phaistos code can be cracked and the truth revealed, the golden disc will continue to draw curious linguists, analytical cryptographers, and lovers of a good ancient mystery.
+In the end, until the Phaistos code can be cracked for certain and the truth revealed, the golden disc will continue to draw curious linguists, analytical cryptographers, and lovers of a good ancient mystery.

 By Liz Leafloor